 New Caledonia is a French overseas territory, just like Martinique and Guadeloupe in the Caribbean or La Réunion off the coast of East Africa.
 It’s not just one island but an archipelago made up of 350km long Grand Terre, the Loyalty Islands (Îles Loyauté) and the Isle of Pines (Île des Pins) to the East and South East, respectively.
 Nouméa itself is located in the South of Grand Terre.

-A last-minute decision, we booked the Chateau Royal Beach Resort and Spa – one of the top 5 spots in Nouméa according to TripAdvisor.
+A last-minute decision, we booked the Chateau Royal Beach Resort and Spa [Google Maps location] – one of the top 5 spots in Nouméa according to TripAdvisor.
 Staying at a four-star hotel is most unusual for us, even before we became minimalists.
-That said, we found that booking flights and accommodation separately (even using short-term rental accommodation platforms) was significantly more expensive, so the package deal (non-stop flights for the two of us plus 4 nights accommodation for <AUD2,000) won out.
-Besides, we are always up for an experiment…
+That said, we found that booking flights and accommodation separately (even using short-term rental accommodation platforms) was significantly more expensive, so the package deal (non-stop flights for the two of us plus four nights of accommodation for less than AUD2,000) won out.
+Besides, we are always up for an experiment.

 How to get there

-Our afternoon AirCalin flight from Sydney to Nouméa took 2h 45min – less than hopping across the Tasman from Sydney to Auckland (and it’s not much further from New Zealand).
+Our afternoon AirCalin flight from Sydney to Nouméa took 2 hours 45 minutes – less than hopping across the Tasman from Sydney to Auckland (and it’s not much further from New Zealand).
 Many South Pacific cruises from Sydney, Brisbane or Auckland include New Caledonia on their itinerary.
-If that’s your preferred mode of travel, the shortest cruise you’ll find is 7 nights as you’ll spend a few days at sea just to get there and back.
+If that’s your preferred mode of travel, the shortest cruise you’ll find is seven nights as you’ll spend a few days at sea just to get there and back.

-We decided to take the public Carsud bus service (Ligne C) to get us from La Tontouta Airport (50km north) into Nouméa itself.
-The cost per person was XPF280 (AUD3.58), instead of the standard XPF2,500 (AUD32) for a shuttle bus ticket or even more for a taxi.
+We decided to take the public Carsud bus service (Ligne C) to get us from La Tontouta Airport / Aéroport de Nouméa – La Tontouta [Official website, IATA: NOU, ICAO: NWWW, Google Maps location] (50km north) into Nouméa itself.
+The cost per person was XPF280 instead of the standard XPF2,500 for a shuttle bus ticket or even more for a taxi.
 You stay on the bus all the way until the last stop at Rue Desmazures (a parking lot next to the Bingo Hall).

 The food is delicious… but…

-Too tired to venture out on our first night, we dined at La Pirogue, one of the hotel restaurants.
+Too tired to venture out on our first night, we dined at La Pirogue [Official website, TripAdvisor Reviews, Google Maps location], one of the hotel restaurants.
 The food was delicious… though not cheap.
-We managed to contain the bill shock AND fill our stomachs by sharing our meals (which we often do as portions tend to be more than we can manage individually): One entrée, one main, one dessert and two glasses of wine set us back XPF8,000 (~AUD102).
+We managed to contain the bill shock AND fill our stomachs by sharing our meals (which we often do as portions tend to be more than we can manage individually): One entrée, one main, one dessert and two glasses of wine set us back XPF8,000.

 So, what do you do if you find yourself at a hugely expensive destination?
 Apart from doing your homework before you go, you go shopping!
 No, not what you think… we are talking groceries.
-So after breakfast, we headed to the produce market at Port Moselle and to a nearby supermarket for a new experience of food shopping on a French island in the South Pacific.
-Let me tell you… no taste is uncatered for here: freshly baked baguette, all kinds of cheeses, French wine, foie gras… just like in France.
+So after breakfast, we headed to the City Market / Le Marché de Nouméa [Official website, Google Maps location], at Port Moselle and to a nearby supermarket for a new experience of food shopping on a French island in the South Pacific.
+Let me tell you… no taste is uncatered for here: freshly baked baguette, all kinds of cheeses, French wine, and foie gras… just like in France.
 No wonder they call it Little France.

-If you think we’d pass on yummy French cuisine and have all meals ‘at home’ think again.
-We dined out twice more: at Le Miretti Gascon (following a recommendation) and La Bodega Del Mar, a tapas bar strutting out into the ocean at Ansa Vata.
+If you think we’d pass on yummy French cuisine and have all meals at home think again.
+We dined out twice more: at Le Miretti Gascon [Facebook page, TripAdvisor Review, Google Maps location] (following a recommendation) and La Bodega Del Mar [Official website, TripAdvisor Review, Google Maps location], a tapas bar strutting out into the ocean at Ansa Vata.
 While the meals were good both times, our first night’s dinner at La Pirogue turned out to be the best meal we had during our stay.
 Who would have thought?

 Cool and affordable activities in and around Nouméa

 Blessed with several beautiful beaches in walking distance or a short bus ride away and a big hillside park (with gorgeous views) just behind our hotel, we spent most of our time in/by the water and exploring the town.
-On Saturday afternoon, we climbed all the way to the top of Parc du Ouen Toro (home to a WWII battery).
+On Saturday afternoon, we climbed all the way to the top of Parc du Ouen Toro [Google Maps location] (home to a World War Two battery).
 Staying for the sunset, we shared the place with several local families having picnics (and a few youngsters blasting music from their cars).

 New Caledonia’s clear blue waters are great for snorkelling too – after all, it’s home to the world’s largest lagoon.
 If you only get to visit Nouméa, you may want to book a snorkelling trip to one of the nearby islands.
-While closest (and thus cheapest), tiny Îlot Canard (Duck Island) just offshore at Anse Vata can be a bit hit and miss visibility-wise.
-If you can spare the pennies and have the time, Ilôt Amédée (24km south of Nouméa) is a great destination for an adventures day out.
+While closest (and thus cheapest), tiny Duck Island / Îlot Canard [Google Maps location] just offshore at Anse Vata can be a bit hit-and-miss visibility-wise.
+If you can spare the pennies and have the time, Amédée Islet / Ilôt Amédée [Official website, Google Maps location] (24 kilometres south of Nouméa) is a great destination for an adventurous day out.

-On our last full day in New Caledonia, we hired a car to explore Nouméa’s surrounds, including Parc Provincial de la Rivière Bleue.
-The Park is just under two hour’s drive North-East of Nouméa, an interesting drive through red clay hills rich in Nickel and iron oxides (mining is an important industry in New Caledonia).
+On our last full day in New Caledonia, we hired a car to explore Nouméa’s surroundings, including Blue River Provincial Park / Parc Provincial de la Rivière Bleue [Official website, Google Maps location].
+The Park is just under a two-hour drive North-East of Nouméa, an interesting drive through red clay hills rich in Nickel and iron oxides (mining is an important industry in New Caledonia).

 So, is it worth a visit?